Lugan2004/CDV01_Career_Goals_Reflection_LUGVIS340_WFC2401_GroupA_Lugan-Visagie_CDV01/README.md

 1. **Industries and Roles Explored**:

     - List the industries or roles you have researched.

+      - Software developer.
+      - Frontend developer.
+      - Backend developer.
+      - Game developer.
+      - Cyber Security.
+      - AI development.
+      - Data Analyst.

     - Note any particular areas that piqued your interest.

+      - Software Developer.
+      - Backend Developer.
+      - Game Developer.
+      - AI Development.
+      - Frontend Developer.

 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+      -These roles are all roles wich a programmer could fill based on their prefrence and currently my skills mostly aligns with the Frond Developer route, and that is perfect as I always wanted to start in frontend then later on swicth to a field like game development or Backend development.
     - Identify any gaps or areas for further exploration.
+      -I will have to learn much more in order to become a game dev which is still my ultimate goal, and I also have to more about the backend of programming.

 ### Part 3: SMART Career Goals